cbwall/Coral-larvae-temp-and-nutrients/README.md

        *Month* = first run (month 1, preliminary data not used in study) and second run (month 2, used in study)
        *Final.Survivorship* = proportion of larvae surviving at end of experiment (4 or 5 days)

-  -*respiration slopes.csv* -- larvae survivorship
+  - *respiration slopes.csv* -- larvae survivorship
        *Replicate* =  treatment replicate number 1-5
        *Vial.no* = respiration measurement identifier, used to normalize respiration measurement by background values
        *larvae.no* = number of larvae in vial